castillohair/enhancer-design/data/README.md

 # Datasets

-The following datasets are used throughout sequence design and analysis:
+The following datasets are used in this repo:

 ## Data for training accessibility models

-Located in the `dhs_index` subfolder.
-Processed data can be downloaded via the included [`download_processed_data.sh`](./dhs_index/download_processed_data.sh) script.
+Located in the [`dhs_index`](./dhs_index/) subfolder.
+Processed data necessary for model training and some analysis can be downloaded via the included [`download_processed_data.sh`](./dhs_index/download_processed_data.sh) script.
 The [`process_data.ipynb`](./dhs_index/process_data.ipynb) jupyter notebook reproduces our data processing workflow starting from raw, previously-published sources, but re-running this should not be necessary in most cases.

 ## Cell line and mouse retina MPRA results